spydersoft-consulting/pi-monitor/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://spyder007.github.io/pi-monitoring)_

-## Configuration Settings

-Configuration settings default to `monitor.config.json` with the following format:

 <!-- ROADMAP -->